Food waste research

-The study found that half of us enjoy cooking and preparing food, with 37% valuing food more since Covid-19.
-The pandemic has made 44% of us more interested in where food comes from.
+The study found that half of those living in NSW enjoyed cooking and preparing food.
+This was heightened during the pandemic, with 37% valuing food more and 44% of people more interested in where food comes from.

-The study also found that people are picking up positive behaviours that help reduce food waste:
+People were also picking up positive behaviours that help reduce food waste.
+The study found that:

-- 30% are more often checking the food they already have before leaving the house to shop.
+- 30% were checking the food they already have before leaving the house to shop more often.

-- 24% have been freezing food more often to extend its shelf life.
+- 24% were freezing food more often to extend its shelf life.

-- 20% are thinking more about the best way to store food in order to keep it as fresh as possible.
+- 20% were thinking more about the best way to store food to keep it as fresh as possible.